theobio/p5-Bio-SeqWare-Uploads-CgHub-Fastq/README.md

 ## \_changeUploadRunStage

-    $obj->_changeUploadRunStage( $dbh $fromStatus, $toStatus );
+    $obj->_changeUploadRunStage( $dbh, $fromStatus, $toStatus );
+       # or
+    $obj->_changeUploadRunStage( $dbh, $fromStatus, $toStatus, $hourDelay );

-Loks for an upload record with the given $fromStatus status.
+Looks for an upload record with status like the given $fromStatus status.
 If can't find any, just returns undef.
 If finds one, then changes its status to the given $toStatus and returns that upload record as a HR with the column names as keys.

+If the $hourDelay parameter is specified, then the update time of the upload record will also be checked, and only records whose status was changed more than the specified number of hours ago will be changed.

-This does not set error as failure would likely be redundant.
+This does not change the upload record on failure as that would need to call this function, which just failed...

-Croaks without parameters, if there are db errors reported, or if no upload can be retirived.
+Croaks if there are db errors reported, or if upload record is retirived but is not valid or can not be updated.
+Again, it is not an error to find no matching record on select (returns undef in that case).

 ## \_getTemplateData